Whittlesey Museum: The building

 The building in its original form was completed in 1825.
 The design involved a symmetrical main frontage with three bays facing onto Market Street; the ground floor, which formed accommodation for the local fire service, featured a central doorway flanked by four openings for use by the horse-drawn fire engine while, on the first floor, there were an assembly room fenestrated by three large windows.

 In 1857, the building was remodelled to a design by Richard Reynolds Rowe of Cambridge in the Italianate style; the work was carried out by Messrs Bennett & Sons at a cost of £257.
-The new design was more decorative with faience tiles in the tympanum above the doorway and an arcade of five round headed windows on the first floor.
+The new design was more decorative with faience tiles in the tympanum above the doorway and an arcade of five round-headed windows on the first floor.
 Internally, the principal rooms were the fire station and the lock-up on the ground floor and the assembly room on the first floor.
 The assembly room, which was equipped with a horseshoe-shaped table, was used as a courtroom for petty sessions.

-Following significant population growth, largely associated with the status of Whittlesey as a market town, the area became an urban district with the building as its headquarters in 1894; as its responsibilities increased, Whittlesey Urban District Council relocated to new offices in Queen Street.
-Following local government reorganisation in 1974, Fenland District Council became responsible for the administration of the area, but the local parish council, Whittlesey Town Council, continued the tradition of mayor making in the town hall.
+Whittlesey was governed by improvement commissioners from 1849; they were replaced by an urban district council in 1894, with the building as its headquarters.
+As its responsibilities increased, Whittlesey Urban District Council relocated its offices to Delph Street and then Queen Street, but continued to hold its meetings at the town hall.
+Following local government reorganisation in 1974, Fenland District Council became responsible for the administration of the area.
+A new parish council, Whittlesey Town Council, was established in 1981.
+It sometimes uses the town hall for its mayor-making ceremony.